drobakowski/awesome-erlang/README.md

 * [gossiperl](https://github.com/gossiperl/gossiperl) - Language agnostic gossip middleware and message bus written in Erlang.
 * [nat_upnp](https://github.com/benoitc/nat_upnp) - Erlang library to map your internal port to an external using UNP IGD.
 * [ranch](https://github.com/ninenines/ranch) - Socket acceptor pool for TCP protocols.

+## Internet of Things
+*Libraries and tools for interacting with the physical world.*
+* [lemma_erlang](https://github.com/noam-io/lemma_erlang) - A lemma for IDEO's Noam internet-of-things prototyping platform.

 ## Algorithms and Datastructures
 *Libraries and implementations of algorithms and datastructures.*